letscontrolit/GUIEasy/README.md

 grunt
 ```

-The script will output something like this:
+The script will output something like this (but much more text):

 ```
 Running "buildGuiEasy" task